UN report says fragile climate puts food security at risk

-BANGKOK (AP) — A United Nations report says that feeding a hungry planet is increasingly difficult as climate change and depletion of land and other resources undermines food systems.
+BANGKOK (AP) — Feeding a hungry planet is growing increasingly difficult as climate change and depletion of land and other resources undermine food systems, the U.N.
+Food and Agricultural Organization said Wednesday as it renewed appeals for better policies and technologies to reach “zero hunger.”

-A report by the U.N.
-Food and Agricultural Organization released Wednesday says population growth requires supplies of more nutritious food at affordable prices.
+Population growth requires supplies of more nutritious food at affordable prices, but increasing farm output is hard given the “fragility of the natural resource base” since humans have outstripped Earth’s carrying capacity in terms of land, water and climate change, the report said.

-But increasing farm output is hard given the “fragile state of the natural resource base” since humans have outstripped Earth’s carrying capacity in terms of land, water and climate change.
+About 820 million people are malnourished.
+The FAO and International Food Policy Research Institute released the report at the outset of a global conference aimed at speeding up efforts to achieve zero hunger around the world.

-Food security is also endangered by civil strife and other conflicts.
-In Yemen, where thousands of civilians have died in airstrikes by a Saudi-led coalition, the aid group Save the Children says 85,000 children under 5 may have died of hunger or disease in the civil war.
+Food security remains tenuous for many millions of people who lack access to affordable, adequately nourishing diets for a variety of reasons, the most common being poverty.

 Most Read Business Stories